How to Design the Perfect Dressing Room

 11th February 2016

 3 min read

 They’re the must-have room for buyers, but dressing rooms aren’t just fashionable: they’re a practical addition to a home, too.
-Here’s how to design yours in 10 easy steps
+Here are some dressing room ideas to help to understand how to design it in 10 easy steps.

 You don’t need a dedicated dressing room – you can fit it into a large bedroom, perhaps hiding it behind a stud partition wall to one side of the room or behind the head of your bed.
 The best space for a dressing room is a box room is next to the master bedroom, but if you have a bedroom in another part of the house that’s rarely used, it can make a good spot for the whole family to store their clothes – and dirty laundry.

 Fitted furniture costs more than freestanding wardrobes and drawers but it has big advantages: it looks smart and streamlined and it allows you to use every awkward inch of space – say, around a chimney breast or beneath sloping ceilings.
 If you’re on a tight budget, bear in mind that shelves are cheaper than drawers.

 When considering what to buy, make a list of what you have now in terms of storage and what you think you need – that way you can perfectly tailor your new furniture to your needs.
 Don’t forget to include hanging space for long garments, such as dresses; plenty of room for shoes; space for out-of-season clothes; and somewhere for jewellery, make-up and a hairdryer.
 Think, too, about adding some open display space, even if only on a dressing table, for anything from handsome handbags to slinky sling backs.